When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 If you’re looking for a real ‘kick in the pants’ assist system, then the ebikemotion probably won’t be for you.
 A Bosch, Yamaha, Shimano Steps or Brose motor would be more suitable.

-There is also a companion app that allow a multitude of options including power configuration, battery monitoring and GPS navigation.
+There is also a companion app that allows a multitude of options including power configuration, battery monitoring and GPS navigation.

 How does the Fazua Evation feel?